stappersg/vBook/src/introduction.md

 # Introduction

 Welcome to the vBook, the vSMTP reference guide.
 It serves as vSMTP's primary documentation and tutorial resource.

-You can also read the book online for vSMTP [stable] and [beta] releases.
-Be aware that issues in those versions may have been fixed in this repository already, as those releases are updated less frequently.
+Be aware that issues found in this documentation may have been fixed in the vSMTP repository already, as vBook is only updated for major releases of vSMTP.

 ## What is vSMTP ?